anothervictimofsurvivalinstinct/FeatherWiki-docker/README.md

 4. `docker run --name=featherwiki -d -p 8000:80 -v /path/to/your/data:/data victim/featherwiki`

-### When you save your wiki it will prompt you to download it and you will need to make sure to save it to your data directory replacing the index.html everytime then refresh the page or move the old to save for backup
+### When you save your wiki it will prompt you to download it and you will need to make sure to save it to your data directory replacing the index.html, or move the old to save for backup
+everytime then refresh the page.